Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 95 km

-We ride to our final pass at 2,388m and catch our first glimpse of the Assam plain.
-We next experience another amazing descent of 3080m all the way down to the border town of Samdrup Jongkhar.
-We'll follow many rivers and will feel the change in temperature as we descend almost back to sea level, ending our ride at an elevation of 130m!
-Tonight we'll have a celebration for our accomplishment of crossing Bhutan from west to east!
+Ride to the final pass at 2,388m and catch your first glimpse of the Assam plain.
+Then its another amazing descent of 3,080m following many rivers all the way down to the border town of Samdrup Jongkhar.
+You'll feel the change in temperature as you descend almost back to sea level, ending at an elevation of 130m!
+Tonight will be a celebration for your accomplishment of crossing Bhutan from west to east!

 Meals: Breakfast, Lunch, Dinner